DoSomething/contentful-prototype/docs/philosophical-overview/overview.md

 Rogue counts the quantity on a per post level.
 Then this information is given to Quasar and summed up to collect total user impact.
 This is at odds with how users think about their collection, so we present it differently on the platform.
 On the front-end, users will tell us the total number of items collected and we do the math to calculate the change in their collection total from their last upload.
 We pass this information to Rogue so they can collect the per post changes to quantity.

----

 ## Contentful
----
+...
+More to come...

 ## Sharing
+...
+More to come...

-### Modals
+## Modals
-Phoenix-Next can place specific components into a modal, presented on top of the campaign page with a darkened background.
+**Phoenix (next)** can place specific components into a modal, presented on top of the campaign page with a darkened background.
 These modals are created through a url structure that includes /modal/.
 All modals share the same visual style, a white card with a yellow title bar.
 The title bar also contains an X in the top right corner to dismiss the modal.
 Modals can also be dismissed by clicking or tapping the area outside the modal.

-### Affirmation modal
+### Affirmation Modal
 The affirmation modal appears on every campaign, after a user has affiliated.
 Immediately following the signup, the user is presented with an affirmation modal that provides positive messaging, a message of impact from the campaign lead and a chance to share the campaign on Facebook.
 The affirmation modal content doesn’t exist anywhere on the page and can only been seen on the first viewing of the affiliated campaign page.

-### Campaign update modals
+### Campaign Update Modals
 Any campaign update can be placed into a permalink or shared onto a social network.
 The link showcases the modal content, regardless of if a visitor has signed up or not.

-### Reportback modals
+### Reportback Modals
 The reportback uploader card can be placed into a modal, although it is not currently advised and likely to be replaced in the future.
 These reportback uploader modals are primarily used in messaging to direct users to complete the campaign.
 They don’t feature any sort of authentication control because they are generally sent to registered campaign signups.

-#### Content modals
+#### Content Modals
 We can present content from other static pages in a modal.
 The common use for this is the FAQ or Scholarship modal.
 By providing a structured /modal/ link the the body of an update or action step, we can create a new modal that pulls the content of the linked page.

+***

+...
+More to come...

 Templates
 Legacy